jentery/engl230v3/index.md

 If this ends up being too much for the term, then we'll cut material or some of it will become optional.

 We'll also provide you with notes and audio that will document material from lectures and discussions.
-The notes will be circulated as a Word doc in Microsoft Office 365, and we will invite you to comment, converse, and ask questions in the margins.
+The notes will be circulated online as a Word doc in Microsoft Office 365, and we will invite you to comment, converse, and ask questions in the margins.
 The audio will be available in Brightspace.
 Again, we ask that you do not circulate the recordings or notes beyond the course.
 Thanks a bunch.

 You do not need to purchase any software for this course; however, you'll need access to the internet and a computer.
 We will use Brightspace and Word for Office 365, both provided by UVic.
 If you've never used Microsoft Office 365 at UVic, then you may need to activate it first by visiting [onlineservices.uvic.ca](https://onlineservices.uvic.ca/).